eggplanetio/mert/README.md

 ## Overview

-_mert_ is a simple command line tool for managing your tab & pane configurations for iTerm 3 and iTerm 2.
-A little yaml config (called the `.mertrc` file) along with some JXA (Javascript + Applescript), you can have your iTerm environment up and running in no time.
+_mert_ is a simple command line tool for managing your windows, tabs, and pane configurations for iTerm 3 and iTerm 2.
+A little yaml config file (called the `.mertrc` file) along with some JXA (Javascript + Applescript), you can have your iTerm environment up and running in no time.

 _mert_ uses a combination of a "global" file at `~/.mertrc` and/or one in your current directory to